Hedge Ratio Definition

 Hedge Ratio Example

-So, Mr. X decides that he would participate in the Indian market which is having higher than domestic growth by constructing a portfolio of the equities having the Indian companies in that amounting $ 100,000.
-But due to this investment in a foreign country, the currency risk will arise as there is a currency risk involved whenever investment is done in non-domestic companies.
+So, Mr. X decides that he would participate in the Indian market, which is having higher than domestic growth, by constructing a portfolio of the equities having the Indian companies in that amounting $ 100,000.
+But due to this investment in a foreign country, the currency risk will arise as there is a currency risk involved whenever investment is made in non-domestic companies.
 So there is a concern of the investor over the devaluation of rupees against the U.S. dollar.

 Now in order to foreign exchange risk, the investor decides to hedge $ 50,000 of its equity position.
 Calculate the hedge ratio.

 - Value of the Hedge Position = $ 50,000

 - Value of the total Exposure = $ 100,000

 So the calculation is as follows –

 - = $ 50,000 / $100,000